ryman1/keeweb-wiki/FAQ.md

 A: Please [contact the author](mailto:antelle.net@gmail.com).

 ### Sync
-Q: What will happen if I change a file saved to cloud on another computer?
+Q: What will happen if I change a file saved to cloud storage on another computer?
 A: Changes will be loaded and merged by all peers once you save them or auto-save happens.

 Q: I've changed WebDAV password and cannot sync my db anymore.